Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-09-01-second-post.md

 1. Use the $$k$$ past points, and fit the sigmoid to these past points.
 2. Use the sigmoid we found in the previous step and store the predicted value at the time step of interest.
 3. Generate new data by adding noise to the sigmoid you got in step 1. for all the **past** time steps.
 We can do this since we know the probability distribution of the noise we want to add.
-4. Fit a new sigmoid to the newly generated data, and record the prediction of this sigmoid on the future time steps in a list.
-Repeat steps 3 and 4 many times.
+4. Fit a new sigmoid to the newly generated data, and record the prediction of this sigmoid on the future time step in a list.
+Repeat steps 3. and 4. many times.
 5. When having a sufficiently long list of predicted values for the time step of interest, find the $$\bar \alpha/2 $$ percentile  and the $$1-\bar \alpha/2 $$ percentile of the list.
 These two values will be the lower- and upper-bound of the confidence interval on the predicted value for this time step.

 Once you have done this for one future time step, do all the above for the next time steps until you are finished.
 As you can see in the above procedure, the prediction given at a time step by the fit of the data plays the role of the predicted parameter $$\hat \theta$$ we talked about in the previous section, while the value of the true sigmoid at a time step plays the role of the true value of $$\theta$$ from the previous section.

 <center>
 {% include image.html url="/assets/images/sigmoid_uncertainty/Percentile_known.png" description="Percentile interval.
 The blue sigmoid is the true curve.
-The red curve is the one obtained by fit the past data points.
+The red curve is the one obtained by fitting the past data points.
 The green region is obtained by resampling the past data points around the red curve, and fit many other curves this way.
 Among all these curves 95% were in the green region.
 The purple curve is the median curve of all these curves: 50% were below and 50% above this curve.
 The median curve is a possible alternative predictor to the red fitted curve.
 Even if the red curve is too high and the median curve is too low, the true curve is contained in the green interval." %}
 </center>

 ### Limitations of this method for constructing confidence interval

-The most obvious limitation of this method here, is that we used the fact that the probability distribution of the noise is known.
+The most obvious limitation of this method, is that we used the fact that the probability distribution of the noise is known.
 In practice this is not always the case.
 In the next section we will see how to remedy this particular issue.

 ## Percentile interval with bootstrap sampling.  <a name='Second_method'></a>